 - Speaking: (Approximately 11-14 minutes) 3 Sections

-Learn more about each part of the IELTS exam below and if you need to improve your English before signing up for the IELTS exam, SI-UK offer low cost IELTS preparation lessons in central London with no registration fees and all your materials provided.
-Enquire today to learn more.
+Learn more about each part of the IELTS exam below and, if you need to improve your English before signing up for the IELTS exam, SI-UK offer low cost IELTS preparation lessons in central London with no registration fees and all your materials provided!
+Enquire today with our teaching team to learn more.

 IELTS Exam Structure